-In many of the countries where Helvetas works, men and women are unable to claim their rights and participate actively in decision-making processes.
-Every year, Helvetas supports up to 350,000 men and women in claiming their civil rights.
+In many of the countries where Helvetas works, citizens are excluded from participating in the decision-making processes that affect their lives.
+Every year, Helvetas supports around 350,000 people in exercising their civil rights.

-Helvetas works with local governments, civil society organizations, the private sector and citizens to promote effective and inclusive governance, peace and stability, and safer migration.
+Helvetas works with local governments, civil society organizations, the private sector and citizens to promote effective and inclusive governance, conflict transformation and safer migration.

 We help citizens engage in decision- and policy-making to influence and hold local governments to account.
 We strengthen the capacities of local governments to provide quality public services in a gender responsive, pro-poor and efficient manner.

 Helvetas works with forcibly displaced persons and supports the most disadvantaged internal and international migrants seeking a better life by protecting their rights, minimizing migration risks, and maximizing the impact of migration on local social and economic development.

 We foster peaceful relationships and social cohesion at the community level to prevent conflicts and the radicalization of youth that is fueled by scarcity of resources, unresponsive governments and populist rhetoric.